Demographics of the Netherlands: Religion

-In 2013, Statistics Netherlands found that 26% of the population identified as Roman Catholic, 16% as Protestant, 5% as Muslim, and 6% as "other" (the last includes other Christian denominations, Hindus 0.6%, Jews 0.1%, and Buddhists 0.4%).
-The agency interviewed 355,237 people in the period 2010–2013.
-In 2019, the Central Bureau of Statistics reported that for the first time non-religious people were in the majority in the Netherlands.
-Only 49% of people older than 15 years reported to be religious; in 2012 that was still 54%.
-The largest religion was still Catholicism (24%), while 5% identified with Islam.
+In 2025, Statistics Netherlands found that 16% of the population identified as Roman Catholic, 12% as Protestant, 6% as Muslim, and 7% as "other" (the last includes other Christian denominations, Hindus, Jews, and Buddhists).
+In 2017, the Central Bureau of Statistics reported that for the first time non-religious people were in the majority in the Netherlands, with only 49% of people older than 15 years reported to be religious.
+The largest religion was Catholicism (24%), while 5% identified with Islam.
+In 2012 54% reported to be religious.

 Language

 The main language is Dutch, while Frisian (known as West Frisian outside of the Netherlands) is also a recognized language in the province of Friesland and is used by the government and schools there.
 Several dialects of Low Saxon (Nedersaksisch in Dutch) are spoken in much of the north and east and are recognized by the Netherlands as regional languages according to the European Charter for Regional or Minority Languages.
 Another group of dialects granted the status of regional language is Limburgish, which is spoken in the south-eastern province of Limburg.
+The vast majority of the population also speaks English.
 Major immigrant languages are Indonesian, Turkish, Arabic, Berber, Papiamento, German and Polish.